 Charles Schwab is planning to evaluate vendors for master data management (MDM) and is planning to deploy a solution by the end of 2015.
 The company is planning to establish an integration client view (ICV) strategy and related infrastructure and architecture requirements, including buy vs. build assessments; private, public, or hybrid cloud; and technology selections.
 Charles Schwab is planning large-scale transformational infrastructure projects, and have shown an increased interest in IT initiatives related to cloud-based and software as a service (SaaS) solutions.

 Sources have indicated that Covanta Energy has expressed interest towards IT initiatives to better align technology services with business operations.
 They are currently in the midst of IT initiatives related to the improvement of security among infrastructure and applications used for company operations.
 The company is planning IT projects related to enterprise application development with the Oracle PeopleSoft solutions, including AR, Billing and e-Billing enhancements.

-Join us tomorrow for How to Increase Lead Generation Results with Triggers that Ignite presented by Kendra Lee, Sales Expert and President of KLA Group.
+Join us tomorrow for How to Increase Lead Generation Results with Scoops that Ignite presented by Kendra Lee, Sales Expert and President of KLA Group.